The Building Arts

 Cahokia boasts three relics of its French days.
 The old Church of the Holy Family, built in 1799 to replace an earlier one that burned in 1783, was erected in the usual French style, with upright hewn walnut logs topped by a roof shingled in cedar.
 A few yards away stands the Jarrot “mansion.”
 This large two-story brick house is French by ownership rather than design, save for its imported windows and other fixtures.
 Built between 1799 and 1806 for Maj.
 Nicholas Jarrot, a judge of the Cahokia court, it is the oldest brick house in Illinois, and one of the first done in the Federal style, which at that date was as rare in Illinois as a harpsichord at a hoedown.
 In its heyday the Jarrot house was the site of much dancing and gambling; it later had a more sedate career as a Roman Catholic school.
 It has been undergoing restoration by the St. Clair County Historical Society for years; in 2001 it was named a National Historic Landmark for its architectural significance.

 Perhaps the most famous—and certainly the most traveled—of Cahokia’s relics is the house built between 1793 and 1814 that served as a courthouse for the new county of St. Clair, which under the Ordinance of 1787 took in all of the Illinois country.
 Probably built in 1737, the courthouse is what to see to learn about the French style of colombage (half-timber) construction using pierrotage, or limestone rock in-fill between the logs.
 When the county seat was moved to Belleville the building was abandoned; by 1900 it was fit only to store farm machinery.
 It was dismantled and reassembled in St. Louis as a curiosity on the grounds of the Louisiana Purchase Exposition of 1903, after which it was displayed for 35 years in Jackson Park on Chicago’s South Side.
-The courthouse site was the scene of a pioneering excavation by the Works Progress Administration (WPA) in 1938 and 1939, prior to reconstruction of the building in Cahokia/on its original site?
-Its restored version still has its original 18th century black walnut timbers (although some experts insist that perfect authenticity also requires a thatched roof).
+The courthouse was reconstructed in the 1930s; this version still has its original 18th century black walnut timbers, although some experts insist that perfect authenticity calls for a thatched roof.

 Modern Metro-East has its share of architectural oddities too.
 Collinsville is the home of two monuments of international note.
 One is Monks Mound, centerpiece of Cahokia Mounds—which, because it is a UNESCO World Heritage Site, is the only reason that Collinsville gets mentioned in the same sentence as the Taj Mahal and the Great Wall of China.
 The other is the World's Largest Catsup Bottle.
 The World's Largest Catsup Bottle is a monument to one of the city’s vanished industries, and to the American appetite for kitsch.
 The 170-foot-tall “bottle” is in fact a bottle-shaped 100,000-gallon water tower, painted red, that served the Brooks Foods factory, a ketchup manufacturer that once operated a plant here.
 Built in 1949, it was restored in 1995; as one local enthusiast said, Paris may have the Eiffel Tower, St. Louis may have The Arch, but Collinsville has the Catsup Bottle.